-The WISE Program has the following expense supports so that students can actively take on the research and projects aimed at by this program.
-Please consult with your academic advisor when applying.
+The WISE Program offers the following expense supports so that students can actively carry out the research and projects in line with the goal of WISE program.
+Please consult with your supervisor when applying.
 Students should take initiatives in planning and implementing, and if they receive support, they are supposed to submit reports to the program.
 They also need to record the activities in the portfolio system described later.